DWDN: Deep Wiener Deconvolution Network for Non-Blind Image Deblurring: Analysis and Discussion

+\myparagraph{Influence of the feature choice on the proposed DWDN.} Our proposed DWDN follows the feature-based Wiener deconvolution with a multi-scale feature refinement (\cref{fig: pipeline2}).
+We first compare with a baseline that combines the classical Wiener deconvolution with the multi-scale feature refinement (\emph{DWDN$_{\text{I}}$} for short). \Cref{tab:ablation_feature_deconvolution} shows that the baseline DWDN$_{\text{I}}$ not only outperforms Wiener$_{\text{I}}$ by a wide margin, but also performs better than Wiener$_{\text{16 features}}$, increasing the PSNR from \num{34.78}dB to \num{35.13}dB.
+Thus, the proposed multi-scale feature refinement is able to refine and improve the deconvolved latent result from the deconvolution process.

+Next, we discuss whether exploring more feature information is still beneficial in our proposed DWDN model.
+We compare with the baselines that respectively replace the input image in DWDN$_{\text{I}}$ with various hand-crafted or deep features: the image gradients along the vertical and horizontal directions (\emph{DWDN$_G$} for short), the concatenation of both the blurry image and the image gradients (\emph{DWDN$_{I+G}$} for short) and \num{16} learned deep features (\ie, our proposed DWDN method).
+The results in~\cref{tab:ablation_feature_deconvolution} demonstrate that our learned deep features still outperform the manual feature combination by about $0.4$dB, which demonstrates that the feature extraction network can effectively learn useful features for the embedded Wiener deconvolution step to facilitate better image deblurring.
+In addition, finer-scale detail is better modeled in the feature space.
+Particularly, the deep feature extractor in our end-to-end network can adaptively learn useful features for high-quality image deblurring (\cref{fig:motivation}).

-To further analyze the effect of the proposed feature-based Wiener deconvolution module, we individually remove the Wiener deconvolution (\emph{Ours$_{\text{w/o Wiener}}$} for short, which contains the feature extraction network followed by the feature refinement network and thus is not guided by the blur kernel) or the feature extraction (\emph{Ours$_I$} for short) and train these baseline models using the same settings as ours. \Cref{tab:ablation_deep_feature_deconvolution2} shows that the PSNR of our full network is at least $1.77$dB higher than each baseline method.
-The comparison results illustrate the importance of the feature-based Wiener deconvolution on the end-to-end network for non-blind image deblurring, which can effectively incorporate kernel information and leverage deep features.
+To investigate the role of the Wiener deconvolution in the proposed DWDN, we additionally compare with a baseline that removes the Wiener deconvolution (\emph{DWDN$_{\text{w/o Wiener}}$} for short, which contains the feature extraction network followed by the feature refinement network and thus is not guided by the blur kernel) and train this baseline using the same settings as ours. \Cref{tab:ablation_feature_deconvolution} shows that the PSNR of DWDN$_{\text{w/o Wiener}}$ drops to \num{25.70}dB, which is the worst one among all baselines.
+The comparisons among Wiener$_{\text{I}}$, DWDN$_{\text{w/o Wiener}}$, and DWDN illustrate the importance of the feature-based Wiener deconvolution on the end-to-end network for non-blind image deblurring, which can effectively incorporate kernel information and leverage deep features.